When the Band Returned Without Robbie Robertson on ‘Jericho’

-Like a lot of the Band’s music, the release of ‘Jericho’ proved a bittersweet occasion for fans.
-Carrying on without Robertson struck many as an affront to the one-for-all ethos that helped make their classic songs so appealing.
-But even for those who believed the group had a right to overrule their former frontman, the new songs were haunted by the absence of Manuel, who was found dead after a show on March 4, 1986.
-His sole vocal turn on the album, a cover of Marshall Barer and Fred Brooks’ ‘Country Boy,’ was fittingly placed behind the new song ‘Too Soon Gone‘ on the record.
+Even for those who believed the group had a right to overrule their former chief songwriter, the new songs were haunted by the absence of Manuel, who was found dead after a show on March 4, 1986.
+His sole vocal turn on the album, a cover of Marshall Barer and Fred Brooks' "Country Boy," was fittingly placed behind the new song "Too Soon Gone" on the record.

 Missing two key components, the Band compensated by wholeheartedly embracing the hootenanny-style aesthetic of their classic sound, inviting a small army of musicians into the studio to help augment the recording.
 Arguably more problematic was the absence of Robertson, who'd provided a lot of the creative direction on earlier records.

 Without his songwriting in the stable, the remaining members turned in a largely covers-driven set that included a few rock and blues standards (including Bruce Springsteen's "Atlantic City" and their old boss Bob Dylan's "Blind Willie McTell") as well as tunes from outside writers like Jules Shear and Marty Grebb.